Logstash input plugin

 when SSL is disabled, data and credentials will be received in clear-text.

-Logstash Input Configuration Optionsedit
+Logstash Input Configuration Options

-This plugin supports the following configuration options plus the Common Options described later.
+This plugin supports the following configuration options plus the Common options described later.

-Also see Common Options for a list of options supported by all input plugins.
+Also see Common options for a list of options supported by all input plugins.

 • Value type is a string ip address